jaybnash/jaybnash/README.md

 ## 🔬 Research Interests

-My research is primarily focused on, but is not limited to:
+My research is primarily focused on, but not limited to:
 - **Game AI & Evolutionary Computation** 🧬
 - **Lightweight Policy Learning & Concensus Mechanisms** 🔮
 - **Robotics & Autonomous Agents** 🤖